RomainBui/2015/README.md

 ##Lectures

 The Lecture slides up to Lecture 1 are in this repository.
 Just click on the Lectures Folder.
+Test

 ##Lab 1